YongjianZhu/CSC-517-P2/README.md

 * The fine is calculated using the function: Overdue fine of that library * overdue days

 # Rspec testing for one model and one controller
-* We wrote rspec tests for university model and university controller.
+* We wrote rspec tests thoroughly for university model and university controller.
 * To run the tests, import the project into Rubymine
 * Run "rake db:migrate RAILS_ENV=test"
 * Then run "bundle exec rspec" in the terminal.
-This should pass all of the tests in rspec.
+This should pass all of the examples in rspec.

+## Project Documentation

 # Library Management